 [Note from the editor: Originally published on Thomvest’s Blog]

-This market map real estate technology companies operating across every phase of the home purchase value chain.
-These companies have collectively raised more than $30B in venture capital, and range from seed stage businesses to public companies.
+Today we’re releasing an updated version of our commercial real estate technology market map.
+The full list of companies is available here, and a high-resolution version of the map can be accessed here.
+This market map includes more than 220 technology companies operating across every aspect of commercial real estate, and range from seed stage businesses to public companies.
 If you’d like to suggest a company to be added to this market map, please submit them using this form.

-You’ll notice that several companies are included in more than one section — this is due to the fact that many of these businesses have expanded their product areas to capture multiple phases of the transaction process.
-For instance, while Blend’s original product focused specifically on the mortgage point-of-sale, the company has since expanded to offer title services, home insurance and closings.
-As such, we’ve included the Blend logo in those areas.
+As the map above indicates, there are hundreds of technology companies across every aspect of the commercial real estate lifecycle, from property search and financing, to leasing and ongoing management.
+You’ll notice that several companies are included in more than one section — this is due to the fact that many of these businesses have expanded their product areas to capture multiple phases of the CRE lifecycle.
+For example, VTS recently launched a listings marketplace offering to compliment its suite of leasing and asset management tools.
+As such, we’ve included VTS in both the “Find Property” and “Manage Property” sections.

 Assessing the Impact of COVID-19 on Commercial Real Estate

 It’s no secret that the pandemic has dramatically altered our ability to utilize commercial real estate.
 The pandemic has impacted every CRE segment (office, hospitality, retail, etc.) and every phase of the asset ownership lifecycle (leasing, financing, utilization, etc.).
 The pandemic will likely continue to influence occupiers and end users of real estate in unprecedented and unique ways, which will have implications for the entire CRE industry.